 Though it’s still unclear how the Phillies front-office thinks Maikel Franco fits into their future, he’s still just 25 and July was one of the best months of his career.
 And while J.P.
 Crawford is a natural shortstop, in his brief major league experience, he’s graded out better as a fielder at third base than shortstop.
 In a perfect world, the Phillies will add a star that’s at least capable of playing shortstop.
 But if given the chance to sign Rendon, the Phillies could make it work.

 In many ways, Rendon’s long-term future in the Nation’s Capital is dependent on whether the Nationals retain Harper or not.
-If the Nationals retain Harper past 2019 (meaning he signs a long-term contract and doesn’t opt-out if he has a bounce-back season a year from now), it’s hard to imagine them also re-signing Rendon.
+If the Nationals retain Harper past 2019 (meaning he signs a long-term contract and doesn’t opt-out if he has a bounce-back season in 2019), it’s hard to imagine them also re-signing Rendon.
 However, if Harper opts to sign elsewhere either this offseason or next, Rendon spending the bulk of his career with the Nationals becomes a more realistic option.

 In any event, it feels unlikely that the Nationals would trade Rendon this offseason.
 If they re-sign Harper, keeping Rendon for 2019 would give them a chance to be a contender in the National League.
 If Harper leaves, they still, in theory, are a team that could contend in 2019.
 They may need to retool in the coming years, but Rendon would presumably be part of that retool.
 The Phillies best route to Rendon likely would come in free-agency after the 2019 season, though the Nationals could shop Rendon at the 2019 trade deadline if they fall out of contention.